 Sales and Marketing

 American General Life distributes its products and services through branch offices, independent agents, and third parties (banks, accountants, financial planners).
-In New York, it operates through United States Life Insurance of New York.

-As the economy improves, American General Life has set in its sights on the 30% of American households that have no life insurance or disability insurance.
+American General Life has set in its sights on the 30% of American households that have no life insurance or disability insurance.
 It will start by seeking to nudge up the sales of its voluntary employee benefits products.

 The company is also rolling out new products, such as its Accelerated Access Solutions, a rider that debuted in 2013 that allows customers access to life insurance death benefits while living.
 Additionally, the company launched Lifestyle Income Solutions for AG Secure Lifetime GUL Policies.